xackery/eqemu-definitions/README.md

 Under extensions, [find the sumneko 'lua' extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua)

+**NOTE**: Be sure to disable the spire extension, it will clash with this extension

 Open your quests folder as a workspace by dragging the quests folder into your vscode window.

 Create a .gitignore if one doesn't already exist, and add .vscode/ if it doesn't already have it